paviro/KoShelf/README.md

 └── ...
 ```

-This is the simplest setup - just point `--books-path` to your books folder.
+This is the simplest setup - just point `--library-path` to your books folder.

 #### 2. Hashdocsettings